nomandhoni-cs/myJavaScriptJourney/README.md

 ```
 4. `.shift()` and `.unshift(newElement)` <br>
 By `.shift()` we can remove the first element from the array. <br>
-By `.unshift(newElement)` can insert elementt in the begining of an array.
+By `.unshift(newElement)` can insert element in the begining of an array.
 ```
 friendsAge.shift();
 console.log(friendsAge); // 21 22 23 25